Image

 • Negotiating for probation, community service, diversion, or other alternatives to prison time.

-• Seeking to expunge or seal records where eligible, reducing the long-term effects of a conviction.
+• Expunging or sealing records where possible to limit the long-term impact of a conviction.

 Safeguarding Your Rights in Cooper County, MO

-• Representing you in court to provide the best possible defense in Cooper County, MO.
+• Providing robust courtroom representation to secure the best defense on your behalf in Cooper County, MO.

-• If you’re accused of assault in or around Cooper County, MO and partner with Combs Waterkotte, you’re not just choosing the best assault lawyer in Cooper County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
-Along with criminal defense from our esteemed assault defense lawyers, our entire staff offers expertise in the following areas for residents in Cooper County and beyond:
+• When you’re accused of assault in or around Cooper County, MO and hire Combs Waterkotte, you’re not just hiring the best assault lawyer in Cooper County, MO and throughout Missouri – you’re securing your rights, your freedom, and your future.
+In addition to criminal defense from our experienced assault defense attorneys, our entire staff offers expertise in the following areas for Cooper County, MO residents:

 Assault Lawyer Cooper County, MO | Criminal Defense Law Firm Near Cooper County, MO | Combs Waterkotte